smopen/sigcpp/_posts/2020-04-07-safely-processing-immutable-text.md

 rewritten as: `std::string_view sv4{s.c_str()};`

 **Note:** As discussed in [Part 1]( {{ '/2020/04/03/efficiently-processing-immutable-text#creating-string_view-objects' | relative_url }} ),
-creating a string_view from a string actually invokes an operator function in `std::string`.
+creating a string_view from a string object actually invokes an operator function in `std::string`.

 ### Simplicity and safety over character arrays